brimdata/zed/docs/zq/functions/has_error.md

 The _has_error_ function returns true if its argument has an error.
-_has_error_ is different from _is_error_ in that _has_error_ will recurse into value's leafs to determine if there is an error in the value.
+_has_error_ is different from _is_error_ in that _has_error_ will recurse into value's leaves to determine if there is an error in the value.

 ### Examples